-According to one report, in 2015 B2C ecommerce cross-border sales accounted for around US$189 billion.
-In China especially, international exports and imports have seen rapid growth of 41.6% and 116.4% respectively as cross-border ecommerce continues to gather pace.
-However, while it is exciting and provides many opportunities, for SMEs and start-ups it can be limiting due to significant costs involved.
+According to one report, in 2015 B2C eCommerce cross-border sales accounted for around US$189 billion.
+In China especially, international exports and imports have seen rapid growth of 41.6% and 116.4% respectively as cross-border eCommerce continues to gather pace.
+However, while it is exciting and provides many opportunities, for SMEs and start-ups it can be limited due to the significant costs involved.

 National customs and border administrations can slow down the process and provide extra work for businesses hoping to expand internationally.
 Keeping on top of different requirements can prove costly and timely, something that would greatly diminish with global cross-border regulation and benefit both parties.

 Customs policies that support eCommerce growth would include global certification that set out a baseline for inspection and risk management.
 A higher minimal threshold could save resources otherwise used on assessing low-value international postage while reducing the costs for eCommerce and online retailers sending such products overseas.

 The main benefits of global border clearance would be:

 - Cheaper international parcel delivery, with reduced sending costs and money wasted with items being denied entry

 - A quicker international parcel service, as less time would be spent preparing and going through the customs process

 - Government benefits, with less time-wasting on low-value goods and refocusing of public revenue on other areas

 In order for it to become a reality though, coordination between businesses, customs authorities, border agencies, and governments is required.
 Creating an exact model for global cross-border clearance that is agreed upon could take a while to devise and then put in place.

 Until global border clearance is developed (if it is at all), there are still plenty of international parcel delivery options available.
 Get started with Whistl where we offer everything from international parcel tracking to standard and express delivery speeds within our international parcel delivery solutions.